-- (4) Includes 9,952 shares of common stock underlying options which are currently exercisable or become exercisable within 60 days, and 225 shares of common stock underlying warrants. - (5) Includes 7,805 shares of common stock underlying options which are currently exercisable or become exercisable within 60 days. - (6) Includes 13,118 shares of common stock underlying options which are currently exercisable or become exercisable within 60 days. - (7) Includes 4,250 shares of common stock underlying options and restricted stock units which are currently exercisable or vested or become exercisable within 60 days. - (8) Includes 4,100 shares of common stock underlying options which are currently exercisable or become exercisable within 60 days, 3,246 shares of common stock owned by L&L. Donald Landry, as a Member of L&L, has investment and voting control over the shares held by this entity. - (9) Includes 4,100 shares of common stock underlying options which are currently exercisable or become exercisable within 60 days, 5,000 shares of common stock underlying warrants and 33,500 shares owned by Ernest and Mildred Mario Revocable Trust.
-Ernest Mario, as a Trustee of Ernest and Mildred Mario Revocable Trust, has investment and voting control over the shares held by this entity. - (10) Includes 4,100 shares of common stock underlying options which are currently exercisable or become exercisable within 60 days. - (11) Includes 4,925 shares of common stock underlying options which are currently exercisable or become exercisable within 60 days and 2,427 shares of common stock underlying warrants. - (12) Includes 4,100 shares of common stock underlying options which are currently exercisable or become exercisable within 60 days and 589 shares of common stock underlying warrants. - (13) Includes 127,894 shares of common stock underlying options which are currently exercisable or vested or become exercisable within 60 days, 18,463 shares of common stock owned by Lederman & Co, 3,246 shares of common stock owned by L&L, 5,898 shares of common stock owned by Targent, 2,917 shares of common stock owned by Leder Labs, 2,917 shares of common stock owned by Starling, 22,700 shares owned through a 401(k) account of Dr. Lederman, 45,900 shares owned through an IRA account of Dr. Lederman, 3,100 shares owned by Dr. Lederman's spouse, 5,000 shares of common stock underlying warrants and 33,500 shares owned by Ernest and Mildred Mario Revocable Trust and 4,918 shares of common stock underlying warrants owned directly by the executive officers and directors. - (14) Based upon a Schedule 13F filed with the SEC on February 14, 2018.
-The mailing address for this beneficial owner is 860 Washington Street, 3rd Floor, New York, NY 10014. - (15) Based upon a Schedule 13G filed with the SEC on February 14, 2018.
-The mailing address for this beneficial owner is 175 Bloor Street East, Suite 1316, North Tower, Toronto, Ontario, M4W 3R8 Canada.
-Steven Salamon is the portfolio manager of this entity and may be deemed to beneficially own the securities held by this entity. - (16) Includes 40,169 shares of common stock underlying warrants.
+- (6) Includes 4,618 shares of common stock underlying options which are currently exercisable or become exercisable within 60 days. - (7) Includes 3,400 shares of common stock underlying options and restricted stock units which are currently exercisable or vested or become exercisable within 60 days. - (8) Includes 3,005 shares of common stock underlying options and restricted stock units which are currently exercisable or vested or become exercisable within 60 days. - (9) Includes 3,270 shares of common stock underlying options and restricted stock units which are currently exercisable or vested or become exercisable within 60 days. - (10) Includes 3,150 shares of common stock underlying options and restricted stock units which are currently exercisable or vested or become exercisable within 60 days. - (11) Includes 5,152 shares of common stock underlying options which are currently exercisable or become exercisable within 60 days, and 13 shares of common stock underlying warrants - (12) Includes 4,000 shares of common stock underlying options and restricted stock units which are currently exercisable or vested or become exercisable within 60 days. - (13) Includes 46,568 shares of common stock underlying options which are currently exercisable or vested or become exercisable within 60 days, 205 shares of common stock owned by Lederman & Co, 33 shares of common stock owned by L&L, 59 shares of common stock owned by Targent, 30 shares of common stock owned by Leder Labs, 30 shares of common stock owned by Starling, 23,267 shares owned through a 401(k) account of Dr. Lederman, 459 shares owned through an IRA account of Dr. Lederman, 31 shares owned by Dr. Lederman's spouse, and 21 shares of common stock underlying warrants owned directly by the executive officers and directors.

-CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS
+CERTAIN R ELATIONSHIPS AND RELATED TRANSACTIONS

 We have adopted a written related-person transactions policy that sets forth our policies and procedures regarding the identification, review, consideration and oversight of "related-party transactions."
-For purposes of our policy only, a "related-party transaction" is a transaction, arrangement or relationship (or any series of similar transactions, arrangements or relationships) in which we and any "related party" are participants involving an amount that exceeds \$120,000.
+For purposes of our policy only, a "related-party transaction, arrangement or relationship (or any series of similar transactions, arrangements or relationships) in which we and any "related party" are participants involving an amount that exceeds \$120,000.